 Their ability to spread a range of diseases is why a select species of bird such as pigeons and gulls are regarded as pests.
-For businesses this can be problematic as it puts both staff and customers at risks, generating a negative impact on revenue, public opinion and staff retention.
+For businesses, this causes concern as it puts both staff and customers at risk, generating a negative impact on revenue, public opinion and staff retention.

 This can be particularly problematic for businesses operating within the food industry, as a bird infestation, along with the diseases they spread, can conflict with food safety standards and regulations, resulting in the contamination of food products and outbreaks of food-borne diseases.

-The main species of bird which are responsible for spreading diseases are Pigeons; gulls; sparrows and starlings.
+The main species of bird which are responsible for spreading diseases are pigeons; gulls; sparrows and starlings.

 You may be wondering:

 Like most pests, there is a range of factors which contribute to how birds spread diseases.
 However, birds mainly transmit diseases through their: